 In addition to the programs listed above, the Sexual Violence Resources, Support, and Education website colgate.edu/sexual-violence-support-resources was available.
-This website provided links to the policy/process, EGP member list, and a link for faculty and staff on how to support a student who shares a concern of sexual violence.
+This website provided links to the policy/process, PCRG member list, and a link for faculty and staff on how to support a student who shares a concern of sexual violence.
 This was passive education available to all employees as well as students, and the website was listed on a poster included in the poster campaign across campus.
-Advertising space was purchased in the student newspaper, providing information on our equity grievance policy and process and EGP member list.
+Advertising space was purchased in the student newspaper, providing information on our Student Non-discrimination, Anti-Harassment, and Sexual Misconduct Policy and process and PCRG member list.